sl-design-system/components/.changeset/cold-teachers-lie.md

 '@sl-design-system/breadcrumbs': minor
 ---

-Various improvements:
-- Added `inverted` property for use on dark backgrounds
+Added `inverted` property for use on dark backgrounds